-In some EVLA systems a guidewire is positioned precisely using ultrasound guidance – in others the EVLA device itself is positioned under ultrasound control
+- In some EVLA systems a guidewire is positioned precisely using ultrasound guidance – in others the EVLA device itself is positioned under ultrasound control

-Duplex ultrasound probe to guide the whole operation very accurately
+- Duplex ultrasound probe to guide the whole operation very accurately

-Cannula positioned into vein under ultrasound
+- Cannula positioned into vein under ultrasound

 Once the endovenous laser sheath or endovenous laser device has been passed up the vein to the top under ultrasound guidance, local anaesthetic solution can be then injected around the vein.
 This causes the vein to contract around the endovenous laser device as well as causing numbing of the area.
 In addition, adding fluid helps get rid of the laser heat before it damages tissue around the vein.
 This sort of local anaesthesia is called “tumescence” or “tumescent anaesthesia” in view of the large volume of fluid injected around the vein.
 The patient is also tipped head downwards for treatment to help the contraction of the vein.

-Laser energy closes the vein immediately
+- Laser energy closes the vein immediately

-Local anaesthetic (tumescence) is injected around the vein that is being treated
+- Local anaesthetic (tumescence) is injected around the vein that is being treated

-EVLA sheath and fibre (or EVLA device) has been passed up the vein into the correct position under ultrasound control
+- EVLA sheath and fibre (or EVLA device) has been passed up the vein into the correct position under ultrasound control

-EVLA fibre is used in some systems – with other systems, the sheath and fibre are one device
+- EVLA fibre is used in some systems – with other systems, the sheath and fibre are one device

-has shown that enough local anaesthetic solution (or tumescence) has been injected around the vein, the tip of the laser is checked to make sure it is in exactly the right position.
+Once the ultrasound has shown that enough local anaesthetic solution (or tumescence) has been injected around the vein, the tip of the laser is checked to make sure it is in exactly the right position.
 If it is an end firing laser, the heating effect can be profound up to 2 cm in front of the tip.
 Therefore the endovenous laser fibre or endovenous laser device is pulled back 2 cm from the junction with the deep-vein.
 If the new radial firing endovenous laser device is being used, the device can be put right up to the junction with the deep-vein, as the area vein wall ablated by the laser can be precisely predicted.

 The laser is then fired at a set power and the surgeon or doctor performing the procedure withdraws the laser at a steady and predetermined rate to make sure the whole length of vein is treated correctly.

-The vein closed by EVLA is destroyed by heat – this heals by ‘fibrosis’ – which means the body digests the dead vein, preventing regrowth by neovascularisation
+- The vein closed by EVLA is destroyed by heat – this heals by ‘fibrosis’ – which means the body digests the dead vein, preventing regrowth by neovascularisation

-EVLA fibre being withdrawn at a set rate through a cannula to ensure closure of the vein
+- EVLA fibre being withdrawn at a set rate through a cannula to ensure closure of the vein

-Provided the endovenous laser fibre or device is in the correct vein, that adequate tumescence has been placed around the vein, that the patient has been placed head down during treatment and the correct power and pullback have been performed, the vein should be completely ablated immediately and should never open again in the future.
+Provided the endovenous laser fibre or device is in the correct vein, that adequate tumescence has been placed around the vein, and the patient has been placed head down during treatment and the correct power and pullback have been performed, the vein should be completely ablated immediately and should never open again in the future.

 In some patients this might be the end of the procedure.
 In others, other veins might be treated by Endovenous Laser Ablation (EVLA or EVLT), or there may be other procedures performed at the same time.
 This would have be decided at the time of planning the treatment.